 26. Standard or open interview

-There are different types of interviews and the different skills needed to tackle them.
+There are different types of interviews and different skills needed to tackle them.
 The standard interview is one of them.
 Here, all open interview questions are asked; This method can be quickly analyzed and compared to quick interviews of quick interviews.

 27. Undetermined Interview